DTADMI/spring-tiny-link-generator/README.md

 We decided not to do TDD on this application, as it might have taken more time than that allocated.
 Hence, the tests also went into the "maybe later" list.

+### Optimization issue

+The code could benefit from some optimization, but we decided to focus on solving the problem first, and optimize later if possible.
+Thus, optimization also went into the "maybe later" list.

 ### Deployment

 We decided not to deploy this application, as to have the best performance, it would require a kubernetes cluster or something similar, and that would be more costly than the budget for this application.